HDN-1D10T/divinity/README.md

 |`-query`   |Shodan search string|
 |`-pages`   |Number `[type: int]` of page results to display.
 Best practice is to use this flag manually as to not use unnecessary query credits (default: `1`)|
 |`-passive` |If this flag is set, only IPs along with associated countries will be displayed, without testing them for default credentials|
 |`-ips`     |If this flag is set, *ONLY* a list of IPs will be returned in the output that matches the `-query` value (requires `-passive`).
-This option is good for searching a large number of `-pages` along with the `-output` parameter set, so that you can later run the tool multiple times using the `-list` parameter without an additional increment to your Shodan query credits.
+This option is good for searching a large number of `-pages` along with the `-out` parameter set, so that you can later run the tool multiple times using the `-list` parameter without an additional increment to your Shodan query credits.
 ---
 ## Example Configurations
 The following configurations can be referenced locally with the `-config` parameter or hosted remotely and referenced with the `-webconfig` parameter.
 Command line parameters will override any existing parameters included in the JSON configurations.